orsonteodoro/muslx32/README.md

 package | notes
 --- | ---
+palemoon | The ebuild doesn't work because virtualenv / python problem. firefox 45.x only | The ebuild used to work but it doesn't work with the new gcc 7.3.
+It worked before except when using pulseaudio and jit.
+Javascript works but through the slower interpreter path.
+YouTube works with alsa audio.
+Firefox 47+ and 49+ is broken on x32 with 45.x patches applied.
+It is an outdated version an may pose a security risk.
+Use a different computer or live cd or partition with amd64 x86 and firefox updated continously.
 Makefile.in or make system | Use my bashrc script to fix it see the muslx32toolkit below.
-Chromium | v8 javascript engine is broken for x32.
+Chromium | I was trying to port as in multilib-ing to amd64 abi but currently on hold.
+It should be possible.  v8 javascript engine is broken for x32.
 Intel V8 X32 team (Chih-Ping Chen, Dale Schouten, Haitao Feng, Peter Jensen and Weiliang Lin) were working on it in May 2013-Jun 2014, but it has been neglected and doesn't work since the testing of >=52.0.2743.116 of Chromium.
 I can confirm that the older standalone v8 works from https://github.com/fenghaitao/v8/ on x32.
 I decided to stop working on this.
 As of 20170507 there is some chance if someone other than me that will be able to get Chromium on x32.
 The strategy to fix this is undo some changesets that cause the breakage and it has been working up to 5.4.200.
 We need 5.4.500.31 which exactly matches chromium-54.0.2840.59 stable from the portage tree because the wrappers depend on a particular version of v8.
 Progress can be found at https://github.com/orsonteodoro/muslx32/issues/2.
 I stopped working on this because I cannot find the bug.
 I had a working v8 but there are problems on the browser side not v8 JavaScript engine which did pass unit tests up to 5.3.201 and did have a working mksnapshot as of 5.4.259.
-The browser interface does work, but it is not showing content from the web. wayland | I don't know if it is just weston causing the problem weston | Segfaults pulseaudio | It cannot connect to pavucontrol or pulseaudio apps webkit-gtk with suckless surf | It just gives a blank screen.
-Jit is broken or something else related not relevant to the patches.
-JavaScriptCore works for 2.0.4 on x32 works on standalone but it doesn't work when applied to 2.12.3.
-2.0.4. is unstable and crashes out a lot.
-Also, it seems that the LLint won't work alone until you enable the jit.
-Yuqiang Xian of Intel was working on it but stopped in Apr 2013. evdev | Semi broken and quirky; dev permissions need to be manually set or devices reloaded. init script fixes are in these instructions grub2-install | It doesn't work natively in x32 use lilo.  you can still install grub from amd64 profile or partiton. xterm | It works in root but not as user
+The browser interface does work, but it is not showing content from the web. wayland | I don't know if it is just weston causing the problem weston | Segfaults pulseaudio | It cannot connect to pavucontrol or pulseaudio apps evdev | Semi broken and quirky; dev permissions need to be manually set or devices reloaded. init script fixes are in these instructions grub2-install | It doesn't work natively in x32 use lilo.  you can still install grub from amd64 profile or partiton. xterm | It works in root but not as user